wtmatlock/dtp-comparative-genomics/README.md

 cd ./ecoli
 panaroo --input ./*_prokka/*.gff --out_dir ecoli_panaroo_output --clean-mode strict
 ```
 Again, take some time to explore the outputs.
-In particular, how do the `summary.txt` files compare between the *E. coli* and *M. tuberculosis* samples?
+In particular, how do the `summary_statistics.txt` files compare between the *E. coli* and *M. tuberculosis* samples?